What do we know about Bowe Bergdahl's disappearance?

 Correspondents say it is unclear what impact the release will have on a wider peace process.

-Bowe Bergdahl returned to the US on 13 June, arriving at a medical centre in Texas where he will finish the last phase of his reintegration process.
+Bowe Bergdahl returned to the US on 13 June 2014, arriving at a medical centre in Texas where he finished the last phase of his reintegration process.

-In his hometown of Hailey, Idaho, residents are preparing to welcome him back.
-But a rally scheduled months ago that was quickly turned into a homecoming event has been cancelled.
+In his hometown of Hailey, Idaho, a rally scheduled months ahead was quickly turned into a homecoming event that was cancelled.

 City officials cited safety concerns, because of a large increase in the number of expected attendees, and local officials have received messages blasting the town for honouring Sgt Bergdahl's return.